 What Are the Symptoms of Meth Use?

 Methamphetamine abuse has three general patterns: low intensity, binge and high intensity.
-Each of these patterns have similar signs, but as abuse intensity increases, more dramatic and severe symptoms will be present.
+Each of these patterns has similar signs, but as abuse intensity increases, more dramatic and severe symptoms will be present.

 Typically, a low-intensity user is not psychologically addicted and takes the drug by swallowing or snorting it.
 Binge and high-intensity patterns involve much greater frequency of abuse and include psychological addiction, along with a preference to smoke or inject methamphetamine to achieve a faster and stronger high.